anlin00007/OnTAD/README.md

 -log2 \<boolean\> if specified, log2(contact frequency) will be used to call TADs.

--bedout \<chrnum\> \<int\> The chromosome number, chromosome length and resolution (bp), e.g -bedout 3 198022430 10000 will generate bedfile with coordinates match chr3 at 10Kb resolution under reference genome hg19
+-bedout \<chrnum\> \<int\> The chromosome number, chromosome length and resolution (bp), e.g -bedout 3 198022430 10000 will generate bedfile with coordinates match chr3 at 10Kb resolution under reference genome hg19. ##Note: the function of chromosome length is to define the maximum position for the TAD at the end of input chromosome.

 -o \<file path\> The file path for the TAD calling results.